jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 tanzu package repository add demo-repo --url index.docker.io/jeffgbutler/demo-repo:1.0.0 -n custom-packages
 ```

-Now we can see that the same package is avail;able in the cluster, but package information was retrived from
+Now we can see that the same package is avail;able in the cluster, but package information was retrieved from
 a published source.

 ```shell